 (Regular adult admission: $19.95)

-Next to the Museum of Nature & Science, you will find the Denver Zoo that houses more than 650 different species and 4000 animals.
-Asian elephants, rhinos and tigers are just some of those beautiful creatures that call this Zoo a home.
+Next to the Museum of Nature & Science, the Denver Zoo houses more than 650 species and 4,000 animals.
+Asian elephants, rhinos, and tigers are just some beautiful creatures that call this Zoo a home.

 Train and carousel rides and up-close encounters with animals are extra activities provided for an additional charge.